g-veronika/g-veronika/README.md

 - ✈️ Born in Russia, living in France
 - 🚀 Always learning
-- 🌱 I’m currently learning JavaScript frameworks
+- 🌱 I’m currently learning JavaScript frameworks and TypeScript as well
 - 🤔 I’m looking for a job or intern as fullstack developer in Paris
 - 💬 Ask me about motivation !
 - 📫 How to reach me: mail or LinkedIn